craigpj/Laravel-Vue-Products-App/README.md

 - Bootstrap
 - MySQL

-The application consists of a two Vue.js applications that communicate with the Laravel 8 application via a REST API.
+The application consists of two Vue.js applications that communicate with the Laravel 8 application via a REST API.

 ## The most important files: